travelogues/travelogues.github.io/_pages/output.md

 ---
-permalink: /resources/
+permalink: /output/
-title: Project resources
+title: Project output
 layout: single
 toc: true
-toc-label: Project resources
+toc-label: Project output
 ---

-## GitHub
+## Code

 Code that we want to publish will be available [on GitHub](https://github.com/Travelogues).